moliu15/moliu15.github.io/_pages/research.md

 - "STOP" using fluid approximation for capacity planning — we need decision-corrected arrival rates

-   This paper revisits fluid approximations in queueing systems and multi-product newsvendor problems from a decision-centric perspective.
+   This paper revisits fluid approximations in queueing systems and multi-product newsvendor problems from a capacity-sizing perspective.

    * **Fluid approximation can be biased with respect to decision-making.**
    * Should one plug in a time-varying arrival rate to replace the original demand arrival distribution when designing capacity for multi-server systems?
 (Short answer: No.)